MS-DOS and Windows command line ftype command

 The ftype command is a Recovery Console command that is available in the following Microsoft operating systems.

 |fileType||Specifies the file type to examine or change.|

 |openCommandString||Specifies the open command to use when launching files of this type.|

-Type FType without parameters to display the current file types that have open command strings defined.
-FType is invoked with just a file type, it displays the current open command string for that file type.
-Specify nothing for the open command string and the FType command will delete the open command string for the file type.
-Within an open command string %0 or %1 are substituted with the file name being launched through the association. %* gets all the parameters and %2 gets the 1st parameter, %3 the second, etc. %~n gets all the remaining parameters starting with the nth parameter, where n may be between 2 and 9, inclusive.
+Type ftype without parameters to display the current file types that have open command strings defined.
+When ftype is invoked with only a file type, it displays the current open command string for that file type.
+Specify nothing for the open command string, and the ftype command deletes the open string for the file type.
+Within an open command string %0 or %1 are substituted with the file name being launched through the association. %* gets all parameters and %2 gets the 1st parameter, %3 the second, etc. %~n gets all the remaining parameters starting with the nth parameter, where n may be between 2 and 9, inclusive.
 For example:

 would allow you to invoke a Perl script as follows:

 script.pl 1 2 3

 If you want to eliminate the need to type the extensions, then execute the following code: